saveenr/usql-tutorial/chapter1/your-first-usql-script.md

 Look in the Local Run Data Root folder, you should see a file called `SearchLog_output.tsv`.

-This script is very simple, but there are many things to notice about it
+This script is very simple - all it does is copy a file, but there are many things it introduces that we should discuss.

+**Case-Sensitive Keywords**

+The script contains a number of U-SQL keywords: `EXTRACT`, `FROM`, `TO`, `OUTPUT`, `USING`.

+U-SQL keywords are case sensitive.
+Keep this in mind - it's one of the most common errors people run into.

 **Reading and Writing Files**